Meet Our Staff

 Michael is a native of Sanborn, Iowa where he graduated from Hartley-Melvin-Sanborn (HMS) High School.
 He continued his education at the Cincinnati College of Mortuary Science, earning his Bachelor’s Degree in Mortuary Science.
-He is a member of the Ohio Funeral Directors Association (OFDA), National Funeral Directors Association (NFDA), Chairman of the OFDA Education Committee and member the OFDA Legislative Committee.
+He has been a valued member of the Snyder team since 2011.
+He currently serves on the Board of Directors for the Ohio Funeral Directors Association (OFDA) as Secretary, and is a member of: the National Funeral Directors Association (NFDA), and numerous OFDA committees.
 In his spare time Michael enjoys spending time with his family and friends, traveling, riding his Harley Davidson, playing disc golf and cheering on the Iowa Hawkeyes.

 Jamie L. Brucker

 Jamie is a native of Mount Gilead, and graduated from Mount Gilead High School in the class of 2007.
 He received his Bachelor's of Science in Business Administration, with a specialization in Finance, in 2011 from Bowling Green State University.
 After college he completed a two year apprenticeship with Snyder Funeral Homes and received his funeral director's license in May of 2014.
-As a director, he assists in the operations of the two Mount Gilead Chapels and the Denzer-Farison-Hottinger & Snyder Funeral Home in Marion.
+As a director, he assists in the operations of the Snyder Funeral Home Craven Chapel in Mount Gilead, the Denzer-Farison-Hottinger & Snyder Funeral Home, and the Gunder/ Hall and Snyder Funeral Home both in Marion.

-Currently Jamie is a member of Trinity United Methodist Church where he serves as the Financial Secretary.
-He serves on the Board of Directors for Habitat for Humanity of Morrow County as the Treasurer.
+Currently Jamie is a member of Trinity United Methodist Church where he serves on the Finance Committee, sings in the choir, and was the past Financial Secretary for five years.
+He serves on the Board of Directors as Vice President of Morrow Little Theatre.
+Was a past board member of Habitat for Humanity of Morrow County as the Treasurer.
 Jamie is also a member of the Mount Gilead Masonic Lodge #206.
-In his free time he enjoys woodworking and remodeling for family and friends.
+In 2018, Jamie started his 4 year term as Village Councilman for Mount Gilead.
+In his spare time he enjoys woodworking and remodeling homes for family and friends.

 Kris M. Buirley